MickeyKay/wp-dev-dashboard/readme.md

 **Like this plugin?
 Please consider [leaving a 5-star review](https://wordpress.org/support/view/plugin-reviews/wp-dev-dashboard).**

+> Some of WP Dev Dashboard's features are being ported over to the [v3 WordPress plugin directory](https://make.wordpress.org/meta/2016/07/12/plugin-directory-v3-open-beta/)!

 WP Dev Dashboard takes improves upon the default plugin/theme interfaces for authors, and allows you to easily:

 1. View and respond to all of your unresolved plugin & theme support requests.